The mortgage industry in the US is very competitive, having about 12,000 companies offering home loans.

 - Credible is a mortgage broker and not a direct lender

-- May not be suitable for individual contractors or self-employed
+- It may not be suitable for individual contractors or self-employed

 - Borrowers need to research lenders before applying